Useful Links

 In the Early Years Foundation Stage, the environment (indoors and outdoors) provides plentiful opportunities to engage in mark making.
 As children learn to form letters and use sounds to segment and write words, children are given opportunities to participate in meaningful opportunities for writing both in their play and when being taught by the adults who work with them.

-In Years 1 to 6, we teach writing using the 'Talk for Writing' approach.
-Each unit of work begins with an age-appropriate high quality book or text (fiction or non-fiction).
 Within the units we teach all aspects of English: speaking and listening, reading, grammar and spelling.
 Children develop their use of language for writing by learning and retelling stories and drama, which inspires and motivates children to write creatively.
 We encourage children to challenge themselves by using ambitious vocabulary choices, grammatical structures and a range of punctuation, linked to the Early Years Foundation Stage or the National Curriculum.

 Writing skills are then applied as children write across the curriculum.
-Our children learn to write and then move on and write to learn.
+Our children learn to write and then move on and write to learn